UW-UPL/resources/README.md

 - [Development is Inherently Wicked](https://blog.codinghorror.com/development-is-inherently-wicked/): An article talking about software development metholodogy through the lens of "Wicked Problems".
 - [Becoming a Better Programmer by Tightening Feedback Loops](https://siboehm.com/articles/22/tight-feedback-loops): An article detailing an approach to becoming a better developer.
 - [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM): A very in-depth article about optimizing a matrix multiplication operatin in CUDA.
-- [Reflections on a decade of coding](https://www.scattered-thoughts.net/writing/reflections-on-a-decade-of-coding/): An interesting series of posts by a guy reflecting on his learnings after a decade of coding.
+- [Reflections on a decade of coding](https://www.scattered-thoughts.net/writing/reflections-on-a-decade-of-coding/): An interesting series of posts by a guy reflecting on his learnings after a decade of programming professionally.
 - [JavaScript xv6](https://nullpo-head.github.io/emcc-gaia-simu/xv6.html): An implementation of xv6 (the operating system we hack on in CS 537) in JavaScript, which is crazy.
 It even has a game of 2048 built in.
+- [How Lisp became God's own programming language](https://twobithistory.org/2018/10/14/lisp.html): A blog post describing the origins and history of Lisp and it's lasting impact on the field of software development.
+- [A Unified Theory of Garbage Collection](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/unified-theory-gc/): A summary of a research paper proposing fundamental laws about garbage collection based on observations of different types of garbage collectors and trends of object allocation and object lifetimes in different programs.
+Understanding garbage collection can have interesting performance implications.
+- [Modern B-Tree Techniques](https://w6113.github.io/files/papers/btreesurvey-graefe.pdf): A long document that talks about B-trees and performance techniques that people use for implementing them in modern database systems.

 ## Talks
 - [Systems Distrubted](https://www.youtube.com/playlist?list=PL9eL-xg48OM09LwyjF_cXwoJHHngXMPxJ): A conference by TigerBeetle about various programming and database/systems design techniques and considerations, by a variety of very smart and eloquent people doing cutting-edge work.